cbc-univie/transformato/README.md

   - this defines the commen core (cc) for both small molecules resulting in cc1 and cc2.
 The commen core can be different in atom types, charges and bonded parameters but has a mapping between the atoms.
 - mutate the atoms that are not in the CMS.
   - charges are linearly scaled to zero in multiple lambda states.
-  - LJ parameters are set to zero.
-All hydrogens in one lambda state, followed by one lambda state per heavy atom.
+  - LJ parameters are set to zero using a mutation strategy called serial atom insertion (SAI).
+This leads to either LJ fully intact or completly turned of for a single atom outside of the common core.
+At each LJ lambda protocol step the LJ terms of at least one atom are turned off.
-- linearly scale the bonded parameters
+- linearly scaling of the bonded and non-bonded parameters of the common core.

 Using these transformations we obtain the same common core between two different molecules with a common substructure.